Study in Wellington with Go to New Zealand

 Language schools run all year long.
 Courses can be a short as a week or as long as an academic year.
 Classes run Monday to Friday.
 They sometimes offer related excursions on weekends.

 Ten Reasons to Study in Wellington, New Zealand

 New Zealand’s capital city is a great place to live and an even greater place to study.
-Here’s ten good reasons why you should consider Wellington for study abroad.
+Here are ten good reasons why you should consider Wellington to study abroad.

 According to a 2009 Mercer study, Wellington has the twelfth best quality of life, compared to 215 major cities around the world.
 The survey considered the political, natural and socio-economical environments of the cities, as well as public services, health care, recreation and educational and employment opportunities.

 A Cost of Living survey by the same organisation ranked Wellington very low on their most expensive cities to live list (139 out of 143.)
 Students who seek an affordable lifestyle in a first class city should look no further than Wellington.

 - The Perks of Living in a Capital City.

 Wellington is the capital city of New Zealand, which means all the nations most important buildings and landmarks are located here.
 The best libraries and archives in the country are just a short walk from your front door.
 This is especially relevant if you are considering studying law or politics – the Law Faculty at Victoria University of Wellington is located within the Government Buildings.